By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

 The brains of many emerging adults are still developing into their fully-fledged adult forms.
-During this stage, many brain structures undergo significant developments while various connections are strengthened to process risks and planning.
-According to the current literature, substance abuse during this critical development stage has a significant, though subtle, harmful effect on an emerging adult's cognitive functioning (Squeglia, Jacobus, & Tapert, 2010).
-Studies have established that constant substance abusers among college students exhibit memory loss, reduced attentiveness, and slow information processing (Squeglia et al., 2010).
-Despite a general assumption that marijuana abuse is not connected to long-term cognitive deficits among emerging adults, recent literature proves otherwise.
+During this stage, many brain structures undergo significant developments while various Connections with it are strengthened to process risks and planning.
+According to the current literature, substance abuse during this critical development stage has a significant, though subtle, harmful effect on an emerging adult's cognitive functioning (Squeglia, Jacobus, & Tarpet, 2010).
+Studies have established that constant substance abusers among the college students exhibit memory loss, reduced attentiveness and slow information processing (Squeglia et al., 2010).
+In spite of a general assumption that marijuana abuse is not connected to long-term cognitive deficits among the emerging adults, recent literature proves otherwise.
 According to Squeglia et al. (2010), young adults who regularly abuse marijuana and other related substances have been found to perform poorly in learning.
-Furthermore, they exhibit poor working memory, cognitive flexibility, visual scanning, and a higher likelihood of committing errors.
+Furthermore, they exhibit poor working memory, cognitive flexibility and functioning, visual scanning, and likelihood to commit errors.

 Browse our vast selection of original essay samples, each expertly formatted and styled